-The Rain Queen story of the Modjadji Rain Queens of Africa is the mythical tale of the origins of the Modjadji Rain Queens who are part of a Pre-Colonial African Tradition of the Venda people from the Limpopo Province of South Africa which is ruled exclusively by a dynasty of Modjadji Rain Queens.
+The Rain Queen story of the Modjadji Rain Queens of Africa is the mythical tale of the Modjadji Rain Queens who are part of a Pre-Colonial African Tradition of the Venda people from the Limpopo Province of South Africa which is ruled exclusively by a dynasty of Modjadji Rain Queens.

 According to the Modjadji Rain Queen Story, the Ancestors of the Venda Modjadji Rain Queens of Africa did not come from South Africa, but even further north in Zimbabwe where the dynasty of the Mutapa originates.

 There are 2 stories on the origins of the Modjadji Rain Queens of Africa from African Oral tradition.

 The very first Modjadji Rain Queen story on the origins of the Venda Modjadji Rain Queens of Africa states that a grave sin was committed in the Monomatapa Empire where the people blamed the Princess, demanding that she be executed in retribution.

 The Princess subsequently escaped by asking her Father for the power of rainmaking after which she fled to South Africa with his blessing.